invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/dashboard/installation/dashboard-releasepipeline.md

     trigger: true
 ```

-**Make sure to replace the `azureSubscription` value with the name of your serviceconnection as this value cannot be parameterized**

 Also make sure to change the bicep template parameters according to your needs.

 If you need to overwrite more bicep Template parameters make sure to add this to the `deployScriptParameters`.
 A complete list of Bicep Template parameters can be found [here](#Bicep-Template-Parameters).